-- (d) The totals appearing in the statistical tables represent the sum of only the figures furnished to the Board and do not necessarily represent complete world totals.
-For the reasons indicated in subparagraphs (b) and (c) above, the totals are sometimes higher or lower than the sums of the amounts; - (e) Decimal fractions: in part four of this publication, when decimal fractions appear in tables I-VII and XI (in the yields) or in table XIII.1 (where consumption data are expressed in grams), such fractions are separated from the whole numbers by a decimal point; - (f) In tables III-VII of part four, the manufacturing yields vary from one year to another, sometimes to a considerable degree, because of the fact that the manufacturing process extends from one year to another.
-Manufacture may take place at the beginning of a year

-- on the basis of raw materials that were in use at the end of the preceding year.
+Board and do not necessarily represent complete world totals.
+For the reasons indicated in subparagraphs (b) and (c) above, the totals are sometimes higher or lower than the sums of the amounts.

+- (e) Decimal fractions: in part four of this publication, when decimal fractions appear in tables I-VII and XI (in the yields) or in table XIII.1 (where consumption data are expressed in grams), such fractions are separated from the whole numbers by a decimal point. - (f) In tables III-VII of part four, the manufacturing yields vary from one year to another, sometimes to a considerable degree, because of the fact that the manufacturing process extends from one year to another.
+Manufacture may take place at the beginning of a year on the basis of raw materials that were in use at the end of the preceding

+- year.
 An average relating to several successive years gives a clearer indication of actual yields.
-Certain yields, however, necessitate investigation by the Board; - (g) A question mark "?" signifies that the statistical data were not received by 1 November 2011.
+Certain yields, however, necessitate investigation by the Board. - (g) A question mark "?" signifies that the statistical data were not received by 1 November 2012.
 The sign "-" signifies "nil".
-(In table B of part three however, the sign "=" signifies "nil" or an amount less than the unit of measurement in question.)
+(In table B of annex II however, the sign "=" signifies "nil" or an amount less than the unit of measurement in question.)
 The sign "<<" signifies that the value is smaller than half of the unit of measurement in the table in question but not "nil".
-Two dots (..) signify that a statistical report was furnished but data were not submitted for the item in question; - (h) Countries and non-metropolitan territories are listed in English alphabetical order.
+Two dots (..) signify that a statistical report was furnished but data were not submitted for the item in question. - (h) Countries and non-metropolitan territories are listed in English alphabetical order.
 The names of non-metropolitan territories are shown in italics.